ceephone333-crypto/Ceegor-s-Minimax-M3-Asset-Generation-Pipeline-Tool/README.md

 A desktop interface and automated asset pipeline for Windows designed to streamline workflows with the Minimax APIs.

-This project provides a complete graphical user interface (GUI) and structural wrapper around all currently available Minimax models.
+This project provides a complete graphical user interface (GUI) and structural wrapper around all currently available Minimax models (June 2026).
 It eliminates the need for terminal-only operations, prevents the use of incompatible parameter combinations by dynamically exposing only supported settings, and automates downstream asset management tasks.

 ---